awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-creating-buckets.md

       // If 'truncated' is true, assign the key of the final element in the response to our variable 'pageMarker' if (truncated) {
         pageMarker = response.Contents.slice(-1)[0].Key;
+        // Assign value of pageMarker to bucketParams so that the next iteration will start from the new pageMarker. bucketParams.Marker = pageMarker;
       }
       // At end of the list, response.truncated is false and our function exits the while loop.
     } catch (err) {